Which functional group is present in alcohols? | Channels for Pearson+

 1

-Identify the functional group associated with alcohols.
-Alcohols are characterized by the presence of a specific functional group.
+Understand the structure of alcohols.
+Alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH) attached to a carbon atom.

-Recall that a functional group is a specific group of atoms within a molecule that is responsible for the characteristic chemical reactions of that molecule.

 Watch next